dryayeet/best_compiler_ever/docs/report.md

 ## Abstract

 This report presents the design and implementation of F-Lite, a compiler for a custom FORTRAN-inspired Domain Specific Language (DSL).
 Developed in C++14, the compiler follows a traditional multi-phase pipeline: Lexical Analysis (DFA-based scanner), Recursive Descent Parsing, Intermediate Code Generation via Three-Address Code (TAC), and Target Code Generation to a simplified assembly language.
 A key novelty is the integration of "Light NLP" diagnostics -- specifically Levenshtein Distance for keyword recovery and Bigram-based Syntax Hinting -- to provide intelligent, human-readable error messages within a line-numbered listing file.
+The project also includes an interactive web-based visualizer (HTML/JS/jQuery) that lets users step through each compiler phase and observe how source code is transformed at every stage.
 The system is intentionally "barebones," avoiding generative tools like Flex/Bison to demonstrate deep subject knowledge in compiler theory.

 ## 1. Introduction